 A trip to Disney World is an ideal first vacation for your preschooler.
-Help your child get the most from your Disney vacation by choosing the right resort, packing the right gear and experiencing the best rides and attractions for little ones.
+Help your child (and yourself) get the most from your Disney vacation by choosing the right resort, packing the right gear, and experiencing the best rides and attractions for little ones.

 When to Go